 - Fabric ISLs (E ports) if in path

 - Storage ports

-VMWare has an excellent article in their knowledge base for more information on this topic: Information about the error: state in doubt; requested fast path state update (1022026).
+VMWare has an excellent article in their knowledge base for more information on this topic: Information about the error: (1022026).

 A transmission word consists of four 10-bit codes that must be sent in a precise format.
 If they are not in the correct format, the switch detects that the Transmission Word is invalid.
 This can happen for a number of reasons such as a faulty cable, a bad Small Form-factor Pluggable transceiver (SFP) or as a result of a cable being temporarily unplugged.
 If this happens once in a while, it might be that a cable got unplugged.
 However, if this happens continually, there are definitely issues that should be addressed.